6 Outstanding Karambit Knife Tricks You Should Learn

 Karambit is an ideal knife to perform different tricks.
 It has a curved blade, a safety ring and an ergonomic handle that eases the way to play the tricks.
 But, what those tricks are!

 In this article, we have come up with a list of six outstanding karambit knife tricks that you should learn.
 We give every detail about the trick, such as the ways to easily play them.
 The idea is to present you an opportunity to learn and practice these tricks.
+But, before we explain the tricks, let's explore the history and uses of karambit.

 1. Forward Grip